coosto/redex/README.md

 Redex solves all of the above issues.

 - Uses replicated Mnesia in-memory database for storage
-- Writes are strong consistent across the cluster
+- By default writes are strong consistent across the cluster
+- Consistency model is configurable, you can set it to eventual to gain better perfomance
+- Consistency model also can be configured per client
 - Reads are local and fast
 - Read/Write performance is comparable to Redis in a single node setup
 - Supports automatic cluster formation/healing (using k8s API)